xCoreDev/minerpp/README.md

 boost

-To build run the build script for your platform or run bjam manually.
+To compile run the build script for your platform or run bjam manually.

 Thank you for your support.